thomasbbrunner/quadric-engine/README.md

-# quadric works
+# quadric engine

-OpenGL based engine for creative programming in C++17
+OpenGL-based engine for creative programming in C++17

 ## Dependencies
 Following packages need to be installed: